Android is a "fragile" operating system for some points and "strong" in others, today we're going to see one of its fragile points, the safety.

 1) SuperSU: We activate the PseudoPro, we set passwords and some devices for the terminal

 In SuperSU, in the settings, we activate the PseudoPro option that activates SuperSU pro for free, yes, you shouldn't do it, I recommend buying it because Chainfire deserves ...
 I admit that I I did not donate but I hope to do it soon.

-Anyway: click on the checkbox for PseudoPro, then once the app has restarted We select a pin in the settings, in the main fragment, we tell SuperSU to ask us for the password every 15 minute for the terminal, so that nobody uses "su" to our knowledge.
+However: we click on the checkbox for PseudoPro, then once the app has restarted we select a pin in the settings, finally in the main fragment, we tell SuperSU to ask us the password every 15 minute for the terminal, so that nobody uses "su" to our knowledge.

 2) CyanogenMod Privacy Guard